best-training-management-software-systems

 4. Arlo

 Arlo includes eCommerce features, with integrations like Payment Express and PayPal so customers can easily register and make payments online.
-Additionally, you can customise registration forms and course applications to suit your training needs.
+Additionally, you can customize registration forms and course applications to suit your training needs.

 Pros: Great integration, including Zoom, WordPress, Salesforce, and Xero.